I beg to move,

 The debate today has provided an opportunity for the Government to hear the concerns of a wide range of society through the contributions made by right hon. and hon.
 Members, and I now turn specifically to the debate.
 First, I would like to say that I have heard the frustrations.
 Regulations have to be made urgently, given the impact they have on individual rights and to respond to the latest possible evidence.
 Debates are organised and scheduled through the usual channels, which, I would just say, are not always as fleet of foot as others.

-In response to the hon.
+Let me say in response to the hon.
 Member for Ellesmere Port and Neston (Justin Madders) and my right hon.
-Friend the Member for Forest of Dean (Mr Harper), the Secretary of State keeps the restrictions and requirements under constant consideration throughout the 28 days.
+Friend the Member for Forest of Dean (Mr Harper) that the Secretary of State keeps the restrictions and requirements under constant consideration throughout the 28 days.
 It is a continuous cycle, rather than a fixed point in time for a review.
 If I understood the argument of my right hon.
-Friend the Member for Forest of Dean correctly and we took it to a logical conclusion, it would mean that as we lifted restrictions, it would actually take longer were we to be iterative over those 28 days, rather than processing easing as we currently are.
+Friend the Member for Forest of Dean correctly and if we took it to a logical conclusion, it would mean that as we lifted restrictions, it would actually take longer were we to be iterative over those 28 days, rather than processing easing as we currently are.

 I appreciate the Minister’s tolerance in letting me intervene again.
 Can we be clear on the reviews?
 I appreciate why the Secretary of State will be doing that on an ongoing basis, but the Opposition would like to see those reviews in some documented form so that we can understand the basis on which restrictions are eased and implemented.